rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/03/05/berkeley-brings-brain-theory-to-the-bay.md

 ---
 author: Joanne Cua
 description: "Earlier this year, the Simons Institute at Berkeley kicked off a new program called The Brain and Computation.
-Numenta research engineer Scott Purdy attended the workshop, Representation, Coding and Computation in Neural Circuits, and shares his thoughts about it in this blog."
+Numenta research engineer Scott Purdy attended the workshop, Representation, Coding and Computation in Neural Circuits, and shares how the workshop relates to Numenta's brain theory in this blog."
 date: 2018/03/05
 hideImage: false
 image: ../images/calvin-lab.jpg